Mini Percutaneous Nephrolithotomy (mini PCNL)

 At our hospitals, we nearly always use stents on strings.
 This simply means a fine thread is attached to the stent and left coming out through the urethra (the tube you pass urine through).
 After 3–5 days, the stent can be removed quickly, without an anaesthetic.

 Some patients do notice the stent.
-It can cause a bit of bladder irritation or the feeling of needing to wee more often.
-And yes, you may notice the string when you go to the toilet.
-But it’s temporary and the strings allow easy removal of the ureteric stent
+It can cause a bit of bladder irritation or the feeling of needing to pass urine more often.
+You may also notice the string when you go to the toilet.
+These effects are temporary, and the string allows easy removal of the ureteric stent.

 Our Way of Doing Things